 If a participant is unable to attend their 12 month clinic visit but is still willing to be involved in the study, on agreement from the participant an accelerometer and questionnaire booklet will be sent to the participant and any relevant data will be collected from their GP.
 The participant will be invited back again for their 48 month follow up appointment.
-Similarly, if a participant is unable to attend their 48 month clinic visit but is still willing to be involved in the study, on agreement from the participant an accelerometer and questionnaire booklet will be sent to the participant and any relevant data will be collected from their GP.
-Attendance and any study data collected will be within +/-3months of expected time point.
+Similarly, if a participant is unable to attend their 48 month clinic visit but is still willing to be involved in the study, on agreement from the participant an accelerometer and questionnaire booklet will be sent to the participant and any relevant data will be collected from the participant and any relevant data will be collected from the participant and any relevant data will be collected from their GP.
+Attendance and any study data collected will be within +/- 3months of expected time point.